josbeir/cakephp-docs-md/docs/2/en/tutorials-and-examples/blog-auth-example/auth.md

 on your own rules.

-Should you need more control, we suggest you read the complete Auth guide in the [/core-libraries/components/authentication](core-libraries/components/authentication.md) section where you will find more about configuring the component, creating custom Authorization classes, and much more.
+Should you need more control, we suggest you read the complete Auth guide in the [Authentication](../../core-libraries/components/authentication.md) section where you will find more about configuring the component, creating custom Authorization classes, and much more.

 ### Suggested Follow-up Reading

-1.  [/console-and-shells/code-generation-with-bake](console-and-shells/code-generation-with-bake.md) Generating basic CRUD code
+1. [Code Generation with Bake](../../console-and-shells/code-generation-with-bake.md) Generating basic CRUD code
-2.  [/core-libraries/components/authentication](core-libraries/components/authentication.md): User registration and login
+2. [Authentication](../../core-libraries/components/authentication.md): User registration and login